imagej/pyimagej/doc/Initialization.md

 ## Ways to initialize

-PyImageJ can be initialized to call different versions of ImageJ2, with the ability to include legacy support for the original ImageJ, a GUI, Fiji plugins, or specific versions of component libraries.
-Complex Maven endpoints can be entered as a single string, or can be a list of valid Maven endpoints.
+PyImageJ can be initialized to call:
+* different versions of ImageJ2 or component libraries;
+* with or without legacy support for the original ImageJ;
+* with or without a graphical user interface (GUI); and
+* with additional plugins such as Fiji plugins.

-All initialization methods, except "local installation," will automatically include the imagej-legacy endpoint.
-This behavior can be disabled if desired.
+All initialization methods except for "local installation" will automatically include the imagej-legacy endpoint unless the `add_legacy=False` flag is given.

 | Requirement                                            | Code                                                                               | Reproducible? |
 |:-------------------------------------------------------|:----------------------------------------------------------------------------------:|:-------------:|